PBHA's Summer Urban Program is a network of 12 community-based summer programs across Boston and Cambridge. Apply to direct SUP 2022 today!

 Volunteer with SUP

-We are not accepting application for those who wish to volunteer their time to SUP.
-Part-time support are volunteers who need to be available at least 30 hours per week fron June 12th to August 12th.
+We will soon be accepting application for those who wish to volunteer their time to SUP.
+Part-time support are volunteers who need to be available at least 30 hours per week from June 10th to August 11th.
 The part-time support description is below.
-The application is currently closed; please check back later in the spring.

 Summer Urban Program Part-Time Staff Job Description